-Student Enrollment - The latest student enrollment figure as of the forty-day report in the 2016-2017 school year of 1,675 indicates there will be an actual decrease in enrollment of approximately 12 students for the 2018 fiscal year.
-This loss will result in a decrease of .94 earned teacher units.
+Student Enrollment - The latest student enrollment figure as of the forty-day report in the 2017-2018 school year of approximately 1,717 indicates there will be an actual increase in enrollment of approximately 42 students for the 2019 fiscal year.
+This gain will result in an increase of 3.06 earned teacher units for the 2019 fiscal year as well.

 Medical and Retirement Costs - Employee health insurance is provided through the Public Education Employees' Health Insurance Program (PEEHIP).
-PEEHIP employer costs was \$780 per employee per month for fiscal year 2015 and 2016.
-The PEEHIP employer cost will increase to \$800 per employee per month for the fiscal year 2017.
-The employer contribution rate to the Teachers Retirement System (TRS) is 12.01 percent for fiscal year 2017 for Tier I employees.
-For Tier II employees, the employer contribution rate to TRS is 10.82 percent for fiscal year 2017.
+PEEHIP employer costs was \$780 per employee per month for fiscal year 2016.
+The PEEHIP employer cost increased to \$800 per employee per month for the fiscal year 2017.
+The PEEHIP employer cost will remain the same for fiscal year 2018.
+The employer contribution rate to the Teachers Retirement System (TRS) is 12.24 percent for fiscal year 2018 for Tier I employees.
+For Tier II employees, the employer contribution rate to TRS is 11.01 percent for fiscal year 2018.
 The Board must use local funds to pay the salary-related benefit costs not paid by state and federal funds.